jjsyucsd/cse15l-lab-reports/LabReport3.md

 jake@Jakes-MacBook-Pro biomed %
 ```

-* Example 2: In this example, we use `grep -r` to search the text file `preface.txt` located in the 911report subdirectory for the string "lethal".
+* Example 2: In this example, we use `grep -r` to search the text file `preface.txt` located in the 911report subdirectory for all lines that contain the string "lethal".
 ```
 jake@Jakes-MacBook-Pro 911report % grep -i "lethal" preface.txt